-Centralized controller state registry: The Clustering module may handle the controller relationship per-data state in the distributed data-store.
-The controller state as well as the up-to-date network information can be collected in a single registry shard that is replicated across multiple controller instances.

-Strong (SC) primitives for update ordering: Components that have stringent requirements on the data state staleness, such as the Path Manager which makes critical routing and resource reservation decisions, may require serialized updates across all instances of the replicated controller.
+- Centralized controller state registry: The Clustering module may handle the controller relationship perdata state in the distributed data-store.
+The controller state as well as the up-to-date network information can be collected in a single registry shard that is replicated across multiple controller instances. - Strong (SC) primitives for update ordering: Components that have stringent requirements on the data state staleness, such as the Path Manager which makes critical routing and resource reservation decisions, may require serialized updates across all instances of the replicated controller.
 By serializing the individual updates, we ensure that no data-store updates are applied without having first observed the previous history of the updates made to that state.
-Such components make use of the controller state distribution based on SC primitives (e.g., using distributed RAFT [18] consensus).
+Such components make use of the controller state distribution based on SC primitives (e.g., using distributed RAFT [20] consensus).

-By providing for hot-standby failover in case of controller failures/faults, the HA clustering component will enable the industrial-grade high-availability requirement R.UC1.5.
-The final design of the high availability controller clustering solution for the SDN control plane will be presented in D3.7.
+By providing for hot-standby failover in case of controller failures/faults, the HA clustering component enables the industrial-grade high-availability requirement R.UC1.5.
+The final design of the high availability controller clustering solution for the SDN control plane is presented in the following section.